WintersLt/fss16ppp/code/7/README.md

 multi-objective optimization with possible multiple competing objectives.
 It generates a pareto frontier of solutions as output instead of a single solution.
 It optimizes without considering the gradient of the objective function and hence finds wide applications.
 - DE optimizes a problem by maintaining a population of candidate solutions and creating new candidate solutions by combining existing ones according to its simple formulae
-- It retains the candidate which have the best score or fitness.
+- It retains the candidate which has the best score or fitness.
 - Gradient is, thus, not a guiding factor in search space exploration.

 ### The optimization problem - DTLZ:

 In this work, we try to find a set of optimal solutions for DTZ7 problem with 10 decisions and 2 objectives.
 DTLZ family of problems have been specifically written for the pupose of testing multi-objective optimizers.
-The shape of pareto frontiers for these problems if known before hand and this fact helps researchers verify if their optimizer is working fine.
+The shape of pareto frontiers for these problems if known before hand and this fact helps researchers verify is their optimizer is working fine.

 The pareto frontier for DTLZ7 consists of 2^(m-1) disconnected regions, where m is the number of objectives.
 So in our case of two objectives, a good optimizer will produde these two regions.
 We have based our implemtation of DTLZ7 on the one present in [Jmetal library](https://github.com/jMetal/jMetal/blob/master/jmetal-problem/src/main/java/org/uma/jmetal/problem/multiobjective/dtlz/DTLZ7.java).